A Domain Specific Language for Testing Consensus Implementations: Related work

 Our work is inspired by Concurrit~\cite{concurrit}, which enables a similar scenario-based testing approach for \emph{multi-threaded} concurrent programs.
 It introduces a DSL that enables developers to define tests where they can control the scheduling between threads with a minimal instrumentation effort.
 This DSL is specific to multi-threading and very different compared to \toolname's DSL which is specific to testing implementations of consensus protocols.
 GFuzz~\cite{goConcur} applies the idea of exploring different message orderings between concurrent go channels and has demonstrated success in finding concurrency bugs in actual implementations.
 P\#~\cite{pSharp} is an actor based programming language that allows developers to write asynchronous systems.
 P\# is embedded in the C\# programming language and is accompanied by a systematic concurrency testing framework.
 Similar to GFuzz, P\# explores arbitrary event orderings between the actors to find concurrency bugs.
 However, both GFuzz and P\# do not allow describing specific scenarios to test.

 Our DSL primitives are motivated by specification languages for protocols.
 DISTAL~\cite{distal} programs are a sequence of \textit{Upon} clauses.
 Each \textit{Upon} is followed by a predicate on the state of the protocol and current message.
 Similar to our DSL, DISTAL predicates contain counting, sets of messages and comparing message types.
 ModP~\cite{modP} language allows protocol designers to describe and test a model of the protocol.
 Similar to DISTAL, ModP machines contains a sequence of \textit{on} event handlers that modify the state of the machine.
 The \textit{on} handlers are followed by predicates similar to DISTAL.
 ModP also generates code for testing the programs.
 While these are effective in finding bugs in a \emph{model} of a protocol, the results however do not help in testing production implementations.
 The main reason they do not help in production environments is because model checkers do not scale when applied directly on implementation of large systems.
+Moreover most model-checkers that work at the programming language level, are not even applicable to this application domain, as they focus on primitives for shared memory and not message passing~\cite{rust-shuttle, kotlin-lincheck}.
 Therefore our DSL provides the only guided way to do exploration of the execution space on implementations.